VikSanz/VikSanz/README.md

 ### I'm a Mathematician with a master's degree in Computer Science

-- 👀 I’m currently looking for a job as Data Analyst/ Scientist Jr.
+- 🤖 I’m currently working as an IT Assitant.
 - 🌱 I'm constantly learning new technologies to bring my mathematical knowledge closer to computing.
 - 🧮 Both of my dissertations(BSc & MSc) deal with problems in graphs/networks.
 - ⚡ Fun facts: